Mikiyas34/codecraft-client/README.md

 1. Clone this repository to your local machine.
 2. Install the required dependencies using `npm install`.
-3. Fire up Codecraft with `npm start`.
+3. Fire up Codecraft with `ng serve`.
 4. Start coding like a boss!

 ### Contribute: